ironhack-labs/data-labs/final-project/demo/final-project-demo.md

 ## The Data

 The data set we will be using for this demo will be a housing price data set.
-The data set contains a variety of features for each property listed for sale in a geographic area as well as the sale price at which each property was ultimately sold.
+The data set contains a variety of features for over 1,400 properties listed for sale in a geographic area as well as the sale price at which each property was ultimately sold.

 ## Data Ingestion

-In order to work with this data set, we must first ingest it.
+In order to work with this data set, we first had to ingest it.
 The file containing the data was in CSV format, so after downloading it, we used the `read_csv` method to read the data into a Pandas data frame.

 ```python
 import pandas as pd